Polyamorous Relationship Rules

 If you are honest with yourself and your partners, you won’t believe what can open up for you.
 Cultivate a community that supports you and your chosen relationship structure, and be free to live a life that is bold, kind, and filled with sexy fun!

 If you want help with making the change to a poly lifestyle, a sex coach might be able to help.
-If you want to experiment with polyamory in a safe environment, consider taking the Somatica Core Training for personal growth
+If you want to experiment with polyamory in a safe environment, consider taking the Somatica Core Training

 Find a professional sex coach near you or by expertise now.